 - 1. Definitions and guidelines for controlled acts are set out in the Regulated Health Professional Act, 1991 (RHPA).
 Controlled acts are tasks and procedures that are considered to be potentially harmful if performed by an unqualified person. - 2.
-Under the act, unregulated care providers can perform certain controlled acts when providing first aid or temporary assistance in an emergency and when assisting a person with their routine activities of living. - 3.
+Under the act, unregulated care providers can perform certain controlled acts when providing first aid or temporary assistance in an emergency and when assisting a person with their routine activities of daily living.
+Activities of daily living are defined as: procedures that involve established and predictable need, response and outcome. - 3.
 The procedures that can be delegated as part of daily living are: - a.
 Performing procedure below the dermis or mucous membrane. - b.
 Administrating a substance by injection or inhalation. - c.
 Putting an instrument, hand or finger into a body orifice or artificial opening into the body. - 4.
 The Association will provide training from an outside regulated health care provider for employees who require it using a train-the-trainer model.
 The health care provider who teaches the controlled act must determine if/when the employee is competent to perform the particular procedure before delegation.
 Employees will sign off on the appropriate form.
 A detailed procedure specific to the person will be attached to their support plan as a reference. - 5.
+In some cases, the outside regulated health care provider may use a 'train the trainer' model.
+This will be clearly outlined in the person's support plan detailing what the controlled act is, who the health care provider has deemed capable and competent to provide training to others, as well as a detailed procedure.
+The outside regulated health care provider will still monitor the training process closely and will be available to answer any questions and provide clarification as needed. - 6.
 The Association will work with the outside regulated health care provider to ensure there is an ongoing process for monitoring competence.
-This monitoring includes a review of the timelines for training. - 6.
-More detailed information on controlled acts can be found in the attached Support Services Guidelines.
+This monitoring includes a review of the timelines for training.